-Although standards vary, they all demand some degree of contribution and responsibility for the work.
-As an example, the editorial policy of the journal PNAS states that “Authorship should be limited to those who have contributed substantially to the work.”
+Although standards vary, they all require some degree of contribution and responsibility for the work.
+As an example, the editorial policy of the journal PNAS states: “Authorship should be limited to those who have contributed substantially to the work.”

 Some examples of guidelines in science, mathematical and technological disciplines:

-Physics is one of the areas where the Vancouver protocol does not have a very strong foothold, simply because the line of work is so different from many other research fields.
-There can be years of work behind the final results and conclusions which led to a written article.
-Håvard Helstrup – Professor, Relativistic Heavy Ion Physics (ALICE/CERN), explains:
+Physics is one of the areas where the Vancouver protocol does not have a very strong foothold, simply because the work is so different from that of many other research fields.
+There can be years of work behind the final results and conclusions which lead to a written article.
+Håvard Helstrup, Professor, Relativistic Heavy Ion Physics (ALICE/CERN), explains:

-As the importance of authorship has grown, so has the number of authors on each article.
+As the importance of authorship has grown, so has the average number of authors contributing to an article.
 Research has become more interdisciplinary and international, and is often carried out as cooperation projects with many participants.

 Examples of unjustified authorship:

-Guest authorship – prominent people that are asked or pressed to be on the by-line because one expects this will strengthen the project and the possibility to get published.
+Guest authorship: prominent people that are asked or pressurized to be on the by-line because this is expected to strengthen the project and the chances of publication.
 For the same reasons, persons can also be put on the by-line without being asked.

-Ghost authorship – persons that fulfill the criteria for authorship, but are left out of the author list, either with or without their consent.
-This is especially a problem when it comes to authority within a research community.
-A supervisor might not always protect the rights of the students and younger researchers in the group.
+Ghost authorship: persons that fulfil the criteria for authorship, but are left out of the author list, either with or without their consent.
+This is especially a problem with regard to authority within a research community.
+A supervisor might not always protect the rights of the younger researchers in the group.

 Some central questions concerning co-authorship:

-Listing of authors on the by-line of an article can lead to conflict.
+The listing of authors on the by-line of an article can lead to conflict.
 The leader of a project may decide the order of authors.
-Young researchers do not always have much say in the matter, and their contribution to the work can be unaccredited.
+Young researchers do not always have much to say in the matter, and their contribution to the work may not be mentioned.

 Conflicts concerning co-authorship are not uncommon.
-According to a study of six prestigious medical journals in 2008, every fourth article had at least one unjustified author, while every tenth article failed to include authors that should have been a part of the list (Wislar et al., 2011).
+A study of articles in six prestigious medical journals found that every fourth article had at least one unjustified author, while every tenth article failed to include authors that should have been on the list (Wislar et al., 2011).
 Another study has shown that more than two-thirds of corresponding authors disagreed with their co-authors regarding the contribution of each author (Illakovac et al., 2007).

 Authorship is about taking responsibility for one’s own work.
-Co-authors should be able to support the major results presented in a paper.
-Reputations can be discredited if their name appears on a paper they have neither written nor reviewed and approved.
+Co-authors should be able to support the main results presented in a paper.
+Reputations can be discredited if people’s names appear on a paper they have neither written nor reviewed and approved.
 Additionally, authors are expected to keep the research data that the study is based on for later examination, and should provide information about any commercial or non-commercial conflicts of interest.

-The contribution system has not become a success: Only some journals use it, and since there is no international classification system to describe different types of contributions, the consequence is that other contributors than authors are not credited for the work.
+This contribution system has so far not been a success: only some journals use it, and since there is no international classification system to describe different types of contributions, other contributors than authors are not credited for the work.

-A PhD student has been working on an article in collaboration with her supervisor and other students.
-What to do if there arises a dispute over co-authorship?
+A PhD candidate has been working on an article in collaboration with her supervisor and other candidates.
+What to do if there is a dispute over co-authorship?

-All of the students and the supervisor have contributed to the writing, reviewing and collecting of data, and are therefore all listed as co-authors on the by-line of the article.
+All the candidates and the supervisor have contributed to the writing, reviewing and collecting of data, and are therefore all listed as co-authors on the by-line of the article.

 He has several arguments for this:

-In his instance: What do you think should be the criteria for authorship?
+In his case: What do you think should be the criteria for authorship?
 What is the fairest way to list authors on the by-line of the article?

 Guidelines governing co-authorship vary between disciplines and even research groups.
-Still, there are some general principles that you should be aware of to be able to avoid authorship disputes, and to know how to resolve such disputes if they occur.
+However, there are some general principles that you should be aware of in order to avoid authorship disputes, and also to know how to resolve such disputes if they occur.